 Tara is seeking partnerships with mother-centred organisations to creatively amplify the voices and needs of modern mothers.

-Her first collaboration with Parents Work Collective and journalist Virginia Tapscott resulted in a successful Kickstarter campaign, raising over $34,000 in just 30 days to crowdfund the self-publishing of the book All Mothers Work.
-The book will be available in September 2025.
+Her first collaboration was with Parents Work Collective (PWC) and resulted in a co-creating a successful Kickstarter campaign, raising over $36,000 in just 30 days to crowdfund the self-publishing of the book All Mothers Work by Virginia Tapscott.
+The book is now available to purchase online and funds the NFP, PWC.

 Mother Mentoring